borenstein-lab/MIMOSA2shiny/docs/settings.md

 all 5,587 RefSeq reference genomes and constructed using the CarveMe method.
 As in the AGORA option, MIMOSA2 maps the 16S rRNA sequences of input taxa against a reference ribosomal database to link microbiome features to reference genomes and metabolic reconstructions.

-More in-depth information on these resources is available on the [Downloads page](downloads.html).
+More in-depth information on these resources is available on the [Reference Data page](downloads.html).

 If you have provided a table of 16S rRNA ASVs, you can select how strictly these sequences are aligned against the reference sequences.
 The default is a relatively strict minimum threshold (99%).
 Mappings are pre-computed for reference OTU sequences at a 97% threshold.